nsidc/qgreenland/README.md

 directories containing data.
 Additionally, the following files are present at the package root:

-* `qgreenland.pdf` (COMING SOON): Detailed user-guide.
+* `UserGuide.pdf`: Detailed user-guide.
+* `QuickStartGuide.pdf`: Guide for QGIS beginners.
+* `MakingDataQGRCompatible.pdf`: Data compatibility guide for data providers, contributors, and users.
 * `README.txt`: The README file you are currently reading.
 * `CHANGELOG.txt`: A summary of changes for each new QGreenland version.
 * `CONTRIBUTING.txt`: Instructions to users looking for help contributing to this project.
-* `STYLE.txt`: Guidelines and standards for QGreenland styling.
 * `layer_list.csv`: Comma-separated values representing the configuration of layers in QGreenland.
+This includes limited layer metadata, including, but not limited to: title, description, abstract, and citation.

 # Educational Resources